 There’s just one problem.
 Touch screens don’t work when you’re wearing ski gloves.
 Some glove manufacturers have tried raised bumps or other features that can engage the screen, but none of those work as well as bare skin—except TouchTec™ leather.
 Instead of adding something to the leather that will simulate the touch of skin on a screen, TouchTec™ employs a nanotechnology process, which, at its most basic, can be described as microscopic “robots” within the leather of the glove that give it the feel of skin when in contact with a touch screen.
 And it doesn’t just work in the fingertips—any part of the leather will react with a touch screen.

 The end result is a glove that you can keep wearing that works just like your bare hand on your touch-screen device.
 The technology has been used in fashion gloves since 2009, but Outdoor Research is the first company to put TouchTec™ in the type of gloves you need when out on an alpine climb or skiing.
 These gloves give you all the protection of our best models along with the touch screen compatibility for, say, tapping out a text from the backcountry or even just operating an ATM on a frigid night.

-Part of our Sidecountry line, the Ambit Gloves™ put TouchTec™ into a high-performance ski-and-snowboard handwear.
+Another glove using TouchTec® is part of our Sidecountry line; The Ambit Gloves™ put TouchTec™ into a high-performance ski-and-snowboard handwear.
 Seam-taped and waterproof/breathable thanks to the Outdoor Research proprietary Ventia Dry™ fabric, they feature EnduraLoft™ insulation on the back of the hand and thumb, and TouchTec™ leather on the front.
 And since TouchTec™ is an application, that leather still has all the properties you would want in a ski glove, giving you solid grip on your ski poles when you are not busy checking email on your smart phone.